In this section you will find further details about the programme. This page will be updated as and when required.

 Empowering People

 We have an ongoing process of involving the Trust’s staff, though the likes of workshops, engagement sessions, briefings, and updates via our internal communications sessions.
 Among the recent sessions, we hosted design engagement events, which, along with future sessions, will help shape the 1:500 scale drawings for the new site.
-This dialogue will continue through to the spring of 2025, by which time the detailed design for our new hospital will start to emerge.
+This dialogue will continue through to the spring 2025, by which time the detailed design for our new hospital will start to emerge.

 A Better Tomorrow